Isaac Larian: Toys "R" Us

 In March 2018, Larian launched a GoFundMe campaign to acquire Toys "R" Us after news broke out of them declaring bankruptcy.
 Larian posted $200 million of his own money to get the campaign running, and a goal of $1 billion was set.
 According to the campaign description, all the money raised would be used in the formulation of a bid to acquire some of the company's assets throughout the bankruptcy process.
 The campaign has a deadline of May 28, 2018, Memorial Day.
 Any donations from supporters of the campaign would only be donations and would not result in donors receiving equity in any potential acquisition of the company.
 On April 13, Larian placed a bid of $890 million: $675 million to buy 274 Toys R Us stores in the US, and $215 million to acquire 82 Canadian stores.

-Stock trading

-Between 2005 and 2019, Larian traded hundreds of millions of dollars' worth of his Mattel's stock, with a net profit of $28 million, an 11% return on his investment.
-During that period, Mattel's stock fell by 57%.
-During that period, Larian also traded in shares of Hasbro, another close competitor of his company.

 Personal life

 Larian is married, with three children, and lives in Los Angeles.

 Larian was named Ernst & Young Entrepreneur of the Year Award for the consumer products category in 2004.
 He was also named the overall national Ernst & Young Entrepreneur of the Year in 2007.